JosephDemarest/josephdemarest.github.io/_projects/beam_profiler.md

 related_publications: true
 ---

-Discover the Beam Profiler—a versatile, high-performance tool built for flexibility and efficiency.
+A versatile, high-performance beam profiler built for flexibility and efficiency.
 Below, you'll find an in-depth look at its core features and capabilities, complete with images to showcase its potential in action.

 <div class="row" style="display: flex; align-items: flex-start;">
     <div class="col-sm mt-3 mt-md-0">